 Skip to Main Content

-1. Is it clear who (organization, institution, or person) is responsible for the contents of the page?
+1. Is it clear who (organization, institution, or person) is responsible for the contents?

 2. Is there a link to a page describing the goals of the organization, the nature of the company, or purpose of the sponsor?

 3. Is there a way of verifying the legitimacy of the sponsor?
 That is, is there a phone number or postal address to contact for more information?
-(Simply an email address is not enough.)
+(An email address is not always enough)

 4. Is there a statement that the content of the page has the official approval of the sponsor?